NathanZimmer/AI-Projects/README.md

 # AI-Projects
 This is a compilation of projects that I created for my Artificial Intelligence class.
-Each of these algorithms is an assignment that I had to complete using lectures from my professor and pseudocode posted on the class website.
+I had to design each of these algorithms using lectures from my professor and pseudocode posted on the class website.

 These projects include:
 - nearest neighbor algorithm for evaluating loan applicants